Gobousei/sesimaproduction/readme.txt

 <button type="button" id="leftButton"  onclick="clickedleftButton()">左に投票する</button>
 <button type="button" id="rightButton" onclick="clickedrightButton()">右に投票する</button>

 And you can change "this page" of index.html only.
+And if you change this file,Please write change_history.
 "this page" = https://script.google.com/home/projects/1C6x3NgNgpgOA3_Cw3kmD5YM0iDRzN-t4xjc20O8gQKyumdVX_POJByDo/edit

 caution! this site only visit by .okayama-c.ed.jp accounts